marksmansnakeeyes/landing/src/pages/docs/install.md

 3. Download the [torrent file](/pluto_t6_full_game.torrent).

-4. Open the torrent file `pluto_t6_full_game.torrent` (from the previous step) it will open up your torrent client program and ask you where you'd like to save the game.
+4. Open the torrent file `pluto_t6_full_game.torrent` (from the previous step).
+It will open up your torrent client program and ask you where you'd like to save the game.
-**SELECT THE GAMES FOLDER AS THE SAVE LOCATION, YOU CREATED IT IN STEP 1**
+**SELECT THE GAMES FOLDER YOU CREATED IT IN STEP 1 AS THE SAVE LOCATION**

-5. Start the download and wait till the download completes you will know it's done when the progress changes to `100%` and the status changes to `Seeding`.
+5. Start the download and wait until the download completes.
+You will know it's done when the progress changes to `100%` and the status changes to `Seeding`.

-Once it's done you will have your copy of the game downloaded, here is an example of a completed base game folder:
+Once it's done you will have your copy of the game downloaded.
+Here is an example of a completed base game folder:

 ![Completed Game Folder](/images/docs/install/B8g1bXI.png)